shamimBJIT/ccontrol/README.md

 ## Soporte

-Para más soporte, envía un correo a contacto@robertochoa.com.
+For more support, send an email to a contacto@robertochoa.com.